So, you like collecting Pokémon cards but you want to be sure that you're getting the real deal.

 You may think this tip is an obvious one, and you would be right, but that’s what makes this tip so vitally important to always keep in the back of your mind.

 Because this tip is so simple, it is often overlooked and many collectors fall victim to fake Pokémon cards as they don’t spend the seconds it would take to proofread the card text thoroughly.

-The attack names on cards may also be spelled incorrectly, letting you know immediately that they aren't genuine.
+The attack names & descriptions, Pokémon names, HP, and resistances on cards may also be spelled incorrectly, letting you know immediately that they aren't genuine.
 Official Pokémon cards have paid professionals to proofread them before they go to print, where that isn’t the case for counterfeit cards.

 Always check the spelling of a card that you suspect is counterfeit.
 Cards that aren't genuine may miss the accent on the word “Pokémon” (Pokemon).

 If you don’t believe how something so obvious can be so easily overlooked, did you catch in this article the two times where we spelled “Pokémon” without the accent?

 You should have, the mistake is in the title and subtitle of the article!